ThomasDickey/esctest-snapshots/README.txt

 Notes on xterm
 --------------
-Several tests give different results depending on whether Unicode support is compiled into xterm or not.
-Other tests fail if more than 16 colors are configured.
-As of xterm patch 332, two sets of configuration options are used for testing with these scripts.
+These tests are sensitive to whether xterm was compiled with Unicode support and if it supports more than 16 colors.
+As of xterm patch 332, there are two sets of configuration options:

 Use these options when testing without Unicode: